The Canada Child Benefit (CCB) is a tax-free, monthly payment to eligible families that help with the costs of raising children under 18 years old.

 If you’re in need of some extra cash to help with family expenses, we offer easy approval, child tax benefit loans to families with poor credit or low incomes.

-Best of all, you can apply online in just five minutes, so you won’t be late driving the kids to soccer practice.
+Best of all, you can apply for child tax loan online in just five minutes, so you won’t be late driving the kids to soccer practice.